metacall/core/docs/README.md

 ### 2.2 Ports (Frontends)

-Ports are the frontends to the **METACALL C API** from other languages.
-They allow to use **METACALL** from different languages.
+Ports are the frontends to the **MetaCall C API** from other languages.
+They allow to use **MetaCall** from different languages.
 If you are interested in design and implementation details of the ports, please go to [ports section](#54-ports).

 - Currently supported languages and run-times: